AndDenny16/RAG-Class-Description/README.md

 **3.Homepage.jsx**

-  - Responsive Front End, allows users to enter 3 concepts/themes
+  - Text Inputs for users to enter 3 concepts/themes
   - Button thats calls /build endpoint to build the Ideal Fake Class
   - Button to call /getclassess endpoint to fetch Davidson Classes similar to the Fake Class
+  - Responsive UI that displays loading and errors

 ## Disclaimer